andreascansee/advanced-postgres/pg-upgrade/README.md

 - Installs PostgreSQL 17
 - Verifies that the new cluster is created with `pg_lsclusters`

-> ℹ️ If you want to upgrade to a different version, adjust the [script](scripts/install/install_pg17.sh) accordingly.
+> 💡 If you want to upgrade to a different version, adjust the [script](scripts/install/install_pg17.sh) accordingly.

 #### 🔍 Step 1.3: Verify that PostgreSQL 17 is installed